The following is a transcript of the above podcast:

 Randol White:

-The move toward hydrogen at Sam trans is symbolic of a major shift in the public transportation industry.
+The move toward hydrogen at SamTrans symbolizes a major shift in the public transportation industry.
 But why hydrogen?
-What makes this such an attractive carbon free choice for transit?
+What makes it such an attractive carbon-free choice for transit?
 Where does hydrogen fuel even come from?
 And is it truly green?

-I'm Randol White Public Information Officer at Sam trans Caltrain and the San Mateo County Transportation Authority.
-And joining me to help us answer some of the questions surrounding this shift toward hydrogen, are two experts on the topic.
+I'm Randol White, Public Information Officer at SamTrans, Caltrain, and the San Mateo County Transportation Authority.
+Joining me to help answer some of these questions are two experts on the topic.

-David harbor is the director of maintenance at Sam trans and plays a major role in the adoption of the district's new hydrogen fleet.
+David Harbour is the Director of Maintenance at SamTrans and plays a major role in adopting the district's new hydrogen fleet.
 I work with David, so I'm going to take the liberty of calling him Dave today.
-Hey, thanks for making time to discuss this really significant milestone.
+Hey, thanks for making time to discuss this significant milestone.

 David Harbour:

-Yeah, no problem, Randol
+Yeah, no problem, Randol.

 Randol White:

 And Dr. Lewis Fulton is the Director of the Energy Futures Program at the UC Davis Institute of Transportation Studies.
-He also chairs the transportation working group of the California Hydrogen Hub known as ARCHES.
-Dr. Fulton, we really appreciate having you here to share your expertise regarding the future of hydrogen here in California.
+He also chairs the transportation working group of the California Hydrogen Hub, known as ARCHES.
+Dr. Fulton, we really appreciate having you here to share your expertise regarding the future of hydrogen in California.

 Dr. Lewis Fulton: